-Aranyosmeggyes (Medieșu Aurit) is in Transylvania, now it is in Romania.
+Aranyosmeggyes (Medieșu Aurit) is in Transylvania, in Romania.
 The Lónyai family lived in this castle: see the black-and-white pictures of 1912.

 The place was first mentioned as Villa Megyes in a document of the Hungarian King István V. in 1271.
 At that time, it was an important place in Transylvania as far as the roads were concerned. we can find the early castle in the property of András, son of Jákó of the Kaplon Clan in 1278.
 Lord András happened to attack his king, László IV, hitting towards the head of the king with his mace, out of sudden anger.
 As a punishment, the king deprived him of his property and gifted the Castle of Megyes to Móricz, the son of voivode Móricz of Transylvania.